Travel.State.Gov > International Travel > Learn About Your Destination > Botswana International Travel Information

 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: The law does not explicitly criminalize consensual same-sex sexual acts, but it includes language criminalizing some aspects of same-sex sexual activity.
-What the law describes as “unnatural acts” is criminalized with penalties up to seven years’ imprisonment.
+In November 2021, the Botswana Court of Appeals ruled to officially decriminalize consensual same-sex sexual activity.
 There are no reports of police targeting persons suspected of same-sex sexual activity.
-There is stigma and discrimination against LGBTI persons particularly in villages and rural areas outside the capital.
-LGBTI travelers should exercise caution with regard public displays of affection.
-See our LGBTI Travel Information page and section 6 of our Human Rights report for details.
+There is stigma and discrimination against LGBTQI+ persons particularly in villages and rural areas outside the capital.
+LGBTQI+ travelers should exercise caution with regard to public displays of affection.

 Women Travelers: See our travel tips for Women Travelers.

 Adequately equipped private medical facilities, emergency rooms, and trained physicians are available in Gaborone for simple medical problems but services are rudimentary elsewhere.
 Ability to pay for care must be established before you will receive medical care.
 More advanced care is available in South Africa.
-Many South African manufactured prescription drugs are available in Gaborone.
+Many South African manufactured prescription drugs are available in Gaborone, although there have been recent shortages of routine prescription drugs.

 Avoid drinking tap water and ice made from tap water.
 Many restaurants and hotels serve tap water unless bottled water is specifically requested.
 Bottled water and beverages are generally safe to drink.